 All of these tools I have used and rate highly, but I know there’s more out there and I’m on the hunt to find the best ones.
 By now you will know a little bit about me and that I don’t make anything but honest recommendations.
 Besides, I’ve almost died and I don’t believe in fairytales anymore.
 If you don’t believe me then you might want to read my story.

-As I’m constantly learning I will continue to share my findings here, so make sure you keep visiting this page to keep up to date with tools I recommend.
-If you sign up for my regular updates then I’ll also point you in the right direction for:
+As I’m constantly learning I will continue to share my findings here and I’ll point you in the right direction for:

-Immediate access to my Ultimate Glamping Business Plan template for inspired freelancers who want to work outdoors;
+Immediate access to the Ultimate Glamping Business Plan template for inspired freelancers who want to work outdoors more often;

-Regular inspirations to encourage your dreams of working from the beach; and
+Regular inspirations to encourage your dream of working from the beach

 Many more giveaways and ‘how to’ guides, such as how to organise your remote office.